Difference Between C vs Python

 To compile and execute C programs, you need to install C compiler in your machine.
 Then you just need a text editor for writing C programs.

-A C program basically consists of following parts
+C program basically consists of the following parts:

 - Preprocessor commands